 When we say culture is this scenario, we’re not talking about open offices, holiday parties, and company perks.
 In DevOps, the talk of culture is more of an encompassment of communication, transparency, collaboration, and respect.

 This also means ending the stereotype of Development vs Operations.
 While the skill sets and day-to-day focus of those in Development and Operations may differ, they should complement each other to act as a united front.
-There should be investment in innovation and problem-solving across the board.
+There should be an investment in innovation and problem-solving across the board.

-Additionally, the more developers are willing to improve their own operational knowledge and the more Ops is willing to learn about about best practices in development, the more cohesive the whole workflow will be.
+Additionally, the more developers are willing to improve their own operational knowledge and the more Ops is willing to learn about best practices in development, the more cohesive the whole workflow will be.

 At the end of the day, DevOps is all about being able to work well together.
 The effect of that, of course, is more frequent integrations, faster deployments, and better results.

 We always come back to this description: